canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

       ops
       value_actual

-apt
+Apt
 ---

 Takes an apt package name or APT_INFO.
-Returns True if the package exists and if APT_INFO provided, version is within ranges.
+Returns True if the package exists and if APT_INFO is provided, version is within ranges.

 format: